K-Sharma95/School_District_Analysis/README.md

 Upon finding evidence of academic dishonesty in the test scores of Thomas High School ninth graders, both the math and reading score are compromised.This can be observed in the
 [Resources/students_complete.csv](Resources/students_complete.csv).Our client Maria has tasked us with removing these score, replacing them with a "NaN' value, and then re-analyzing the data from there.
 Unfortunately I was unable to complete the removal of these scores, however I have completed all other requirements.
 Therefore my results will be also based on a best educated guess, and I will try my best to accurately predict these results.
-After doing so, we can observe the following;
+After replacing the fraudulent grades with "nan", we can estimate the following:

 * **How is the district summary affected?**

-Thomas Highschool averages and the associated district averages have gone down.
+Thomas Highschool averages and the associated district averages will go down.

 * **How is the school summary affected?**

-The overall passing rate in Thomas High School has gone down.
+The overall passing rate in Thomas High School will go down

 * **How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?**